ViniciusHack/next-authorization-authentication/README.md

-This project is a test that a used to learn more about authorization and authentication in Next.
+This project is a test that I used to learn more about authorization and authentication in Next.
 I used a nodejs api.

 ## 🔧 Technologies
 - Next.js